mozilla/fxa/features/FxA-70-kpi-dashboards/README.md

 All the events generated
-by a particular user interaction with FxA will be grouped into a "sequence" via a shared random identifier.
+by a particular user interaction with FxA will be grouped into a "flow" via a shared random identifier.
 This will enable us to correlate events across time and across services.
 For example,
-a sequence might consist of individual events for the user initiating a connection attempt, successfully creating an account, and successfully connecting their device.
+a flow might consist of individual events for the user initiating a connection attempt, successfully creating an account, and successfully connecting their device.